tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 **d)** **From cumene**

-A mixture of benzene and propene is heated at 523K in a closed vessel in presence of H PO3 4 catalyst gives cumene (isopropylbenzene).
+A mixture of benzene and propene is heated at 523K in a closed vessel in presence of H<sub>3</sub>PO<sub>4</sub> catalyst gives cumene (isopropylbenzene).
 On passing air to a mixture of cumene and 5% aqueous sodium carbonate solution, cumene hydro peroxide is formed by oxidation.
 It is treated with dilute acid to get phenol and acetone.
 Acetone is also an important byproduct in this reaction.